 4. Carry Out Necessary Checks Before Buying

 This one should go without saying, as not conducting checks before you buy can result in costly maintenance repairs.
-Before you buy any property, make sure you have a professional and certified builder inspect the house.
+Before buying any property, make sure you have a professional and certified builder inspect the house.
 This inspection should consist of a thorough check looking for any potential problems that need fixing.

 After you’ve bought it, make sure you get these checks carried out regularly on your property.
 It’s advised to have your property checked once a year.